openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 It's possible to use the above feature while also disabling it only for a subset of images by using an `includes` and `excludes` list as described later in this document.
-This is useful when using the above but also using containers from external projects which doen't follow the same convention like Ceph.
+This is useful when using the above but also using containers from external projects which doesn't follow the same convention like Ceph.

 Copying images with push_destination